Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 ### Project outline & proposal
 For my final project I will be taking a look at common statistical fallacies and exploring them by creating visualizations.
 These visualizations will hopefully contribute to our insights regarding these fallacies, and allow us to prevent us from applying them in our daily and proffesional lives.
 The idea of this project has greatly been influenced by the works of [Daniel Kahneman](https://kahneman.socialpsychology.org/), especially his book [thinking fast and slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) which I recommend everyone who is interested in such subjects to read.

-Key statistical fallicies that will be explored are the Simpson's paradox, regression to the mean, availability, the gamblers fallacy, and false causal statistical relationships (due to third variables).
+Key statistical fallicies I am to explore are the Simpson's paradox, regression to the mean, availability, the gamblers fallacy, and false causal statistical relationships (due to third variables).

 Lastly, I want to dedicate a section to fallacies in media; often enough one can find themselves looking a skewed bar or pie chart in a political-scented news channel.
 I want to see how badly the charts respresent the data and what can be improved to decrease the {..} it has on the viewer.